Godfrey & Kahn Updates

 Nine tips to enhance your company’s cybersecurity when employees work remotelyJuly 15, 2021

-The 2019 novel coronavirus (COVID-19) pandemic has increased employee teleworking and telecommuting.
+The coronavirus (COVID-19) pandemic increased employee teleworking and telecommuting, a trend that seems likely to continue for the foreseeable future, whether through flexible work schedules, or companies deciding to formally endorse permanent remote work for some or all of their employees.
 As a result, an increased amount of business is now conducted over the internet.
 This change brings significant risk to employers’ doorsteps.

-In 2019, prior to the pandemic, the U.S. Federal Bureau of Investigation (FBI) Internet Crime Complaint Center (IC3) averaged 1,300 complaints daily from individuals and businesses regarding internet enabled crimes and scams.
-The FBI reported that businesses and individuals lost more than $3.5 billion through cybercrimes.
-According to the FBI, most complaints involved phishing and other scams, as well as extortion carried out through email.
+In 2020, the U.S. Federal Bureau of Investigation (FBI) Internet Crime Complaint Center (IC3) received a record number of complaints—791,790—with reported losses exceeding $4.1 billion.
+This represents a 69% increase in total complaints from 2019.
+According to the FBI, most complaints involved phishing, ransomware and cyber scams, as well as extortion carried out through email.
 Individuals and businesses suffered the greatest losses through compromised business email, as well as scams in which individuals mimicked the account of a person or vendor known to the victim that were used to gather personal or financial information, also known as “social engineering.”

 The FBI and Cybersecurity and Infrastructure Security Agency (CISA) have issued advisories and warned that the threat of vishing (social engineering through voicemail), smishing (social engineering through SMS or iMessages) and phishing schemes targeting remote employees is even greater today.

 Employers must take steps to create and follow policies to limit the risk posed by cybersecurity threats.
 The following are nine high-level considerations and steps employers can take to reduce their risk of a cybersecurity breach: